Wed, Jun 02, 21

 Welcome to your Box of Blooms

 Greetings flower lovers!!
-You've just received your Belle Fleur Box of Blooms and it's time to bring more Spring into your home and start channeling your inner floral designer.
+You've just received your Belle Fleur Box of Blooms and it's time to bring more brightness into your home and start channeling your inner floral designer.
 In this week's segment, noted floral designer Meredith Waga Perez, owner and Creative Director of acclaimed floral & event design boutique, Belle Fleur, will walk you through a step-by-step process on how to clean and condition the stunning flowers that have landed on your doorstep, directly from Holland.
 She'll also guide you on how to design and create beautiful arrangements with these blossoms, ensuring your home will look and feel amazing.

 SEGMENT 3.1: INTRODUCTION TO YOUR BOX OF BLOOMS